ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] FALSE
 ```

-Where processx really excels is to execute and control background processes, potentially many at once, without blocking R. It provides a very [extensive API](https://processx.r-lib.org/reference/process.html) for launching and managing processes through a special R class.
-This allows you to implement [very advanced things in R](https://www.tidyverse.org/blog/2018/09/processx-3.2.0/#advanced-usage-background-processes), such as a webserver or parallel processing framework, but it is a bit more complicated than base or sys.
+Where processx really stands out is to manage execution of background processes, many at once, without blocking R. It provides an [extensive API](https://processx.r-lib.org/reference/process.html) for launching and controlling processes through objects of a special `process` class.
+Processx makes it possible to implement [very advanced things in R](https://www.tidyverse.org/blog/2018/09/processx-3.2.0/#advanced-usage-background-processes), such as a multicore webserver or parallel processing framework, but it is more complicated than base or sys.

 ## Conclusion